-Vaccine depends on the time when your pet received the first vaccine.
+Vaccine depends on the time when your dog received the first vaccine.
 For effective results, maternal antibodies should not be present in their animal.
-A booster is not required if your pet is over a year old.
+A booster is not required if your dog is over a year old.
 In case, it skipped any of the vaccines, two booster shots are for security.

-Can I vaccinate a pregnant or lactating pet?
+Can I Vaccinate a Pregnant or Lactating Dog?

-Despite several tests, avoid administering any medication to lactating pets.
-There are alternatives available that you can give to your pet on the advice.
+Despite several tests, avoid administering any medication to lactating dogs.
+There are alternatives available that you can give to your dog on the advice.